Halcyox/Solarestimator.com/README.md

         - Step 3: We generate an online cost and savings estimate
         - Step 4: You choose how many solar companies send you an exact price by email or text
 + NREL PVWatts Calculator

+## Priority Tasks and Notes 9/17/24

+## Visualization of panels placed properly + not buggy, with accurate solver
+## Placing a visual dashboard that's beautiful that somebody would look.
+## Give the user of the tool through email a PDF that details their energy estimates as well for the response to people's quote requests.
+## On the other side, integrate the system we are creating with the Aurora 1, it would be the most advanced API to use for this project.
+## Aurora estimates have the most accurate estimates.

+## Ultimately it should function powerfully as a lead-gen platform for the solar business.
+But also,
+## There should be an educational aspect to the site with the comparator.
+## Remember the idea for the comparator is that there is an ownership model, do you want to won the system, or lease PPA the system.
+We will show the differences, so we want to show the pros and cons for each.
+And with the purchase, there is the cash purchase and the financial products.
+There are a host of financial products, but giving them an idea of what the savings will be with all of these.
+But the estimation should deal with the cash deal.
+Let the customer decide if it's going to be cash or the financial instrument.
+The best way to do it is to just display the prices of all of them, but they are all rooted to the cash price.
+The cash price should be established first, and then the other prices will be calculated and displayed.
+At the bottom of the pros and cons there will be a button saying find installer or learn more, maybe both of those buttons.
+One could be white and the other could be colored.

+## For the aesthetic, iterate on it based on different possible aesthetic ideas.
+When I come across interesting sites compile it into an interesting sites list.

+## Jack will send some examples of costs and how they work in this industry.
+He will send the different pictures of the interfaces.

+## But really the design and cross-pollination of these different APIs in a way that doesn't look buggy.
+## The Design should be the most important part.
+## Also how will it find its way in front of people's eyes.

 ## API's